yavorysynka/zotero-better-bibtex/Bundled-translators.md

 ## Import

+* **Better BibTeX** exports and imports references in BibTeX format

+## AUX Scanner

-* **BibTeX AUX Scanner** is an import-only translator that can read AUX files to put references you cited in a LaTeX document in a collection, and a note for references cited but not in your Zotero library
+* **AUX Scanning** can be triggered from the gear menu (it used to be an an import-only translator).
+The scanner can read AUX files to put references you cited in a LaTeX document into the current collection, and a note for references cited but not in your Zotero library

 ## Included, but you should usually ignore it.